alexbalez/Group-Maker/README.md

 or live at
 https://joina.group
 ```
-IF RUNNING ON LOCALHOST, DELETE ANY .env FILES.
+IF RUNNING ON LOCALHOST, YOU MUST DELETE ANY .env FILES.
 Theyre only for the live server.
 ```
 --- for testing ---